claytonjorg/Elevator/README.md

 # Elevator

 ### Authors
-- Clayton Jorgensen
-- Tristan Garcia
-- John Lajoie
+Clayton Jorgensen, Tristan Garcia, & John Lajoie

 ### 1: Intro
 Implementation of a scheduling algorithm for a hotel elevator.
 The elevator tracks